MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/authenticate-azureps.md

 subscription, you may want to
 [confirm your default subscription](manage-subscriptions-azureps.md) and change it appropriately.

-## Interactive sign on
+## Interactive log in

 1. Type `Login-AzureRmAccount`

 2. Type the email address and password associated with your account.
 Azure authenticates and saves the credential information, and then closes the window.

-## Non-interactive sign on
+## Non-interactive log in

-Sign into your work or school account:
+Log in using your work or school account:

 ```powershell
 $cred = Get-Credential